jedisct1/wasi-crypto-preview/docs/wasi-crypto.md

 # WASI cryptography modules

+This document describes `wasi-crypto`, a set of APIs that a runtime can expose to WebAssembly modules in order to perform cryptographic operations and key management.

-The cryptography API is split across 6 modules:
+The APIs are split across 6 modules:

 * `common` defines types and functions used by other modules, including secrets management mechanisms.
 * `asymmetric_common` defines types and functions required by asymmetric operations such as signature and key exchange mechanisms.